CARES Act Higher Education Emergency Grant for Students

-As of December 2, 2020 Suffolk University's entire $2,467,684 HEERF student grant allocation has been distributed to eligible recipients who completed the required certification of expenses.
+As of December 2, 2020 Suffolk University's entire initial allocation of $2,467,684 in HEERF student grant funding has been distributed to eligible recipients who completed the required certification of expenses.
 The funds were distributed as follows:

 - Spring 2020 - 2725 students received $1,632,800

 - Fall 2020 - 2836 students received $834,884

 The process for distributing the funds during each semester is outlined below.
 As of January 18, 2021, Suffolk University has been granted an additional $2,467,684 to award as Higher Education Emergency Grants to students.
 We are developing a process to provide these funds to eligible students.
 Please monitor your Suffolk email and this site for additional details on this program in the coming weeks.